hilolani/re_mcl/README.md

 # Notes:
 The following is the basic algorithm of MCL and Branching MCL (based on the latent adjacency between the core cluster and the others.)
 The reverse Branching MCL consists of appropriately consolidating other fragmented clusters by swapping the order of the matrices to compute the product for PathNumbersMatrix such as n = Tr(CC’ n_RCS’k) * CC’ n_RCS’k.

-# means Comment Out.
+# The MCL algorithm

-#The MCL algorithm follows but modifies a little Figure15 that is proposed in Van Dongen’s thesis, p.55.
+#The following follows but modifies a little Figure15 that is proposed in Van Dongen’s thesis, p.55.

 MCL (G,e,r) {
     G=G+I; T1=TG;